 Operating on state and federal forest land provides other benefits in terms of mitigating the risk of wildfire.
 The region’s fire risk is monitored continuously by multi-party federal, state, and local agencies.
 When conditions are dry enough, leading agencies will enact regulations such as a fire ban (no open flames).
 Open Sky works with these agencies to adjust programming accordingly when fire restrictions are in place.

 In November 2014, Open Sky was the first wilderness therapy program to receive the Outdoor Behavioral Healthcare (OBH) accreditation, co-developed by the Association of Experiential Education (AEE) and the OBH Council, and independently managed by the AEE.
 This voluntary accreditation, granted by an independent, third-party group of professionals, ensures that we not only meet the minimum state regulations but also meet or exceed the industry’s standards of preferred practices.
-OBH accreditation required achieving an independent, comprehensive accreditation standard including protocols that address risk management and both winter and summer safety.
-Open Sky’s OBH accreditation was renewed in Fall 2017, signifying our ongoing commitment to quality, safety, and risk-management preferred practices.
+OBH accreditation required achieving an independent, comprehensive accreditation standard including protocols that address risk management.
+Open Sky’s OBH accreditation was renewed in Fall 2017, signifying our ongoing commitment to quality and effective risk-management preferred practices.

 In conclusion, risk management preferred practices make wilderness therapy a proven safe intervention for adolescents and young adults.
 As one OBH Council study puts it: “While no treatment can guarantee the total safety of any child, adolescents participating in OBHC programs are actually at less risk than adolescents not participating in these programs.”
 In fact, research shows that the average American adolescent is two times more likely to visit an emergency room than an adolescent participating in an OBHC-accredited wilderness therapy program.